michael-carter-projects/Art-Translated/README.md

-# Art-Translated Movement Detection
+# Art-Translated Movement Classification
-[Python] This repo contains various code I have written as I attempt to use Google AutoML Vision to train a model that predicts the art movement associated with a given piece of art.
-At the very least, I hope to incoporate this model locally (as a .tflite) into a cross-platform app, but depending on the usefulness of the prediciton model, it may be incorporated into a larger app called "Art Translated" that is being developed by another team.
+[Python] This repo contains various code I have written as I attempt to use Google AutoML Vision to train a model that predicts the art movement associated with a given piece of art and display information about said movement.
+The model can currently be used locally in a cross-platform app I made with React-Native (see **5**), but it may soon be incorporated into a larger app called "Art Translated" that is being developed by another team (also led by my boss).

 **Repository Directory:**